 Caravaggio, the artist as a murderer!

-Tomassoni was a will known pimp to the prostitutes Anna Bianchini and Fillide Melandroni who had both modeled for the artist.
+Tomassoni was a well-known pimp to the prostitutes Anna Bianchini and Fillide Melandroni who had both modelled for the artist.
 It is possible that the disputed tennis match was just the flash point of a simmering rivalry between the two men.
-Certainly Caravaggio was leading an aggressive, sexually active life to the full.
+Certainly, Caravaggio was leading an aggressive, sexually active life to the full.
 His closeness to the prostitutes, owned by Tomassoni, and his predatory pursuit of the pimp's wife, resulted in a jealous tension that ended in Tomassoni's death at the blade of the artist's sword.

 The artist in Naples and Malta.

-The artist was desperate to win back friends, presumably to take some of the considerable heat out of his life, and painted Salome with the Head of John the Baptist, showing his own head on a platter.
-He sent this work to the grand master of The Knights of St John, Alof de Wignacourt, in an attempt to win favour with his old patron.
-He was also keen to secure a pardon for the murder of Ranuccio Tomassoni and through his association with the pope's nephew, Cardinal Scipione Borghese and his powerful Roman friends, it would seem that the pardon was about to be granted.
+Caravaggio was desperate to win back friends, to take some of the considerable heat out of his life, he painted Salome with the Head of John the Baptist, showing his own head on a platter.
+He sent this work to the grand master of The Knights of St John, Alof de Wignacourt, to win favour with his old patron.
+He was also keen to secure a pardon for the murder of Ranuccio Tomassoni and through his association with the pope's nephew, Cardinal Scipione Borghese, and his powerful Roman friends, the pardon was about to be granted.

 Travelling by boat destined for Rome and his papal pardon Caravaggio made a stop en route at Palo.
 What happened next is a matter of conjecture.
 It may be that the artist, nursing his wounds and weak with fever, succumbed to pneumonia.
 He died on 18th July 1610.
 He was 38 years old.
 His papal pardon was granted three days later.